- Posted By Dr. Sania Bashir CEO , Diabetes Telecare

 Nutritional Value of Granola Bars

-Depending on the type and brand, granola bars can have quite different nutritional values.
-Typically, a typical granola bar includes:
+Depending on the type and brand, granola bars

 - Carbohydrates: 15-30 grams, mostly from oats and sweeteners.